galaxyproject/admin-training/intro/05-tool-shed/shed_intro.md

 * Tool Development repository should be linked from the TS repository.
 --

-* Tool Shed allows administrators to pick any installable revision --
+* Tool Shed allows administrators to pick any installable revision.
+--

-* Multiple installable revisions of any repository can be present in Galaxy
+* Multiple installable revisions of any repository can be present in Galaxy.

 ---
 ![TS_big_picture.png](images/TS_big_picture.png)

 ---
+class: normal
 ## Galaxy's Configuration

-List of available sheds is defined in `tool_sheds_conf.xml` and Galaxy comes with the Main Tool Shed enabled and the TTS disabled.
+List of available sheds is defined in `tool_sheds_conf.xml` and Galaxy comes with the MTS enabled and the TTS disabled.
 ```xml
 <?xml version="1.0"?>
 <tool_sheds>